Gabe Vincent NBA Playoffs Player Props: Heat vs. Knicks

 Gabe Vincent Insights vs. the Knicks

-- Allowing 113.1 points per contest, the Knicks are the 12th-ranked team in the NBA on defense.
+- On defense, the Knicks have allowed 113.1 points per game, which is 12th-best in the league.

-- On the glass, the Knicks are ranked seventh in the league, giving up 42 rebounds per game.
+- On the boards, the Knicks have given up 42 rebounds per contest, which puts them seventh in the NBA.

 Gabe Vincent vs. the Knicks